 EIA Ref.
 EM&A Ref.
-EP Condition Environmental Protection Measures Location / Duration of measures Mitigation Measures Timing of completion of measures Implemented? may be disassembled in phases Table 15.6 12.3 - CM6 - Avoidance of excessive height and bulk of site buildings and structures.
-New passenger concourse, terminal 2 expansion and other proposed airport related buildings and structures under the project; N/A Upon handover and completion of works.
-Table 15.6 12.3 - CM7 - Control of night-time lighting by hooding all lights and through minimisation of night working periods.
-All works areas for duration of works; Ι Upon handover and completion of works. - may be disassembled in phases Table 15.6 12.3 - CM8 - All existing trees shall be carefully protected during construction.
+EP Condition Environmental Protection Measures Location / Duration of measures Timing of completion Mitigation Measures Implemented?^ of measures may be disassembled in phases Table 15.6 12.3 - CM6 - Avoidance of excessive height and bulk of site buildings and structures.
+New passenger concourse, terminal 2 expansion and other proposed airport related buildings and structures under the project; Upon handover and N/A Table 15.6 12.3 CM7.
+Control of pight time lighting by heading all lights and through minimination of pight working periods completion of works.
+All works areas for 1 Table 15.6 12.3 - CM7 - Control of night-time lighting by hooding all lights and through minimisation of night working periods. duration of works; 1 Upon handover and completion of works. - may be disassembled in phases Table 15.6 12.3 - CM8 - All existing trees shall be carefully protected during construction.
 Detailed Tree Protection Specification shall be provided in the Contract Specification.
-Under this specification, the Contractor shall be required to submit for expression a detailed working method statement for the protection of trees prior to All existing trees to be retained; I be required to submit, for approval, a detailed working method statement for the protection of trees prior to undertaking any works adjacent to all retained trees, including trees in contractor's works areas.
+Under this specification, the Contractor shall All existing trees to be retained; I be required to submit, for approval, a detailed working method statement for the protection of trees prior to undertaking any works adjacent to all retained trees, including trees in contractor's works areas.
 Upon handover and completion of works.
-Table 15.6 12.3 - - CM9 - Trees unavoidably affected by the works shall be transplanted where practical.
-A detailed Tree A Transplanting Specification shall be provided in the Contract Specification, if applicable.
-Sufficient time for All existing trees to be affected by the works; Ι necessary tree root and crown preparation periods shall be allowed in the project programme.
+Table 15.6 12.3 - CM9 - Trees unavoidably affected by the works shall be transplanted where practical.
+A detailed Tree Transplanting Specification shall be provided in the Contract Specification, if applicable.
+Sufficient time for All existing trees to be affected by the works; I necessary tree root and crown preparation periods shall be allowed in the project programme.
 Upon handover and completion of works.
-Table 15.6 12.3 CM10 - Land formation works shall be followed with advanced hydroseeding around taxiways and runways as soon as practical.
+Table 15.6 12.3 - CM10 - Land formation works shall be followed with advanced hydroseeding around taxiways and runways as soon as practical.
 All affected existing grass areas around runways and verges/Duration of works; N/A Upon handover and completion of works.
 Cultural Heritage Impact - Construction Phase Not applicable.

 EIA Ref.
 EM&A Ref.
 EP Condition Environmental Protection Measures Location / Duration of measures Timing of completion of measures Mitigation Measures Implemented?^

 Health Impact - Aircraft Emissions

 Not applicable.

 Health Impact - Aircraft Noise

-Not applicable.
+• Not applicable.